magentabusiness/magentabusiness.github.io/products/paas/domains.md

 ;; OPT PSEUDOSECTION:
 ; EDNS: version: 0, flags:; udp: 65494
 ;; QUESTION SECTION:
-;thingsboard.io.
+;iothub.magenta.at.
 IN	ANY

 ;; ANSWER SECTION:
-thingsboard.io.
+iothub.magenta.at.
 3788	IN	HINFO	"RFC8482" ""

 ;; Query time: 24 msec
 ;; SERVER: 127.0.0.53#53(127.0.0.53)